John Linehan (entertainer)

-John Joseph Linehan, MBE (born 1952, Belfast, Northern Ireland) is an Irish entertainer, most known for his drag queen character May McFettridge.
+John Joseph Linehan, MBE (born 1952) is an Irish entertainer, most known for his drag queen character May McFettridge.
 Linehan has, in character, been a long-running feature on local radio and television, as well as a regular pantomime dame.

 May McFettridge

 John Linehan was a car mechanic before he rose to fame in the guise of his plain-speaking, gap-toothed housewife character, May McFettridge.
 Eamonn Holmes, a relative, had asked Linehan to phone his then radio show, to liven the programme up.
 Linehan pretended to be a Belfast housewife, and the banter between the two attracted an unprecedented number of positive phone calls to the radio studio, many asking for a return of the women as a regular on the show.

 Linehan invented the name and the character by ad libbing — the first name being that of his mother-in-law and the surname being that of an Antrim hurler by the name of Olcan McFettridge, whose exploits in a National Hurling League game had made headlines in the local newspaper, The Irish News, which happened to be beside Linehan when put on the spot.

 The character became a regular on Downtown Radio.
 Since that time, Linehan has topped the bill as his character in the Christmas Pantomime in the Grand Opera House in Belfast for thirty consecutive years (2019/20 season).

 On 2 December 2014, John was presented on stage with a bust of May McFettridge to mark his 25th consecutive year of performing at the Grand Opera House's pantomime.
 The bust will be kept permanently on view in the Grand Circle of the theatre opposite the bust of Frank Matcham, the architect of the building.

 They were described by John Daly as 'the face that sank a thousand ships' during a charity event at the Odyssey in Belfast.